Aerial view of the outer Great Barrier Reef showing turquoise waters, coral formations and a reef boat, Far North Queensland

 Swimming Ability

 You don't need to be a strong swimmer to experience the reef.
-Pontoon trips offer underwater observatories, glass-bottom boats, and semi-submersibles.
-Snorkelling is supported with life vests, pool noodles, and stinger suits.
+Pontoon trips offer underwater observatories, glass-bottom boats and semi-submersibles.
+Snorkelling is supported with life vests and stinger suits.
 Introductory dives are guided one-on-one.
 Be honest about your comfort level when booking.

 Seasickness

 The outer reef is a 1–2 hour boat ride from Cairns.
-If you're prone to motion sickness, take medication before boarding (once you're feeling seasick, it's too late).
+If you're prone to motion sickness, take medication before boarding (once you're feeling seasick, it's too late to benefit).
 Half-day trips and island ferries have shorter travel times.
 Conditions are generally calmest in winter.

 Reef-Safe Sunscreen

-Regular chemical sunscreens can damage coral.
-Use reef-safe (mineral-based) sunscreen containing zinc oxide or titanium dioxide.
-Wear a long-sleeved rash vest or stinger suit for sun protection — this is better for you and the reef.
+Regular chemical sunscreens containing oxybenzone and octinoxate can damage coral.
+Use reef-safe mineral-based sunscreen containing zinc oxide or titanium dioxide.
+Better still, wear a long-sleeved rash vest or stinger suit — this is better for you and the reef.

 Environmental Fees

 A per-person Environmental Management Charge (EMC) applies to all visitors to the Great Barrier Reef Marine Park.
-This is typically included in tour prices but may be listed separately.
-The fee supports reef conservation and monitoring.
+This is typically included in tour prices.
+The fee supports reef conservation, monitoring and research.

 Medical considerations for diving: All divers (including introductory divers) must complete a medical questionnaire before diving.
-Certain conditions — including asthma, heart conditions, and recent surgeries — may prevent you from diving.
-If you have any medical conditions, check the requirements in advance.
-You cannot fly within 24 hours of scuba diving.
+Certain conditions — including asthma, some heart conditions and recent surgeries — may affect your eligibility to dive.
+If you have any medical concerns, check the requirements well in advance.
+You cannot fly within 24 hours of scuba diving (18 hours for single no-decompression dives).

 Useful Resources